 The actual income thresholds vary in MFI based on household size.
 For example, a household of one person with an income of 80% of MFI has an income of \$54,1269 compared to the income for a household of four (\$77,520) or a household of six people (\$89,947).
-The housing needs for a
+The housing needs for a single person are also different than those of a household of four people or six people.
+Throughout this document, we use the income for a household of four to illustrate housing needs.

-Exhibit 7 Median Family Income and Housing Affordability by Household Size, Portland-Vancouver-Hillsboro, OR-WA MSA, 2021
+Exhibit 7.
+Median Family Income and Housing Affordability by Household Size.
+Portland-Vancouver-